dyemanov/firebird/doc/README.replication.md

 Synchronous replication can be turned on using the sync\_replica setting \(multiple entries are allowed\).
 It must specify a connection string to the replica database, prefixed with username/password.
 In SuperServer and SuperClassic architectures, replica database is being internally attached when the first user gets connected to the master database and detached when the last user disconnects from the master database.
 In Classic Server architecture, every server process keeps an active connection to the replica database.

 Asynchronous replication requires setting up the journalling mechanism.The primary parameter is log\_directory which defines location of the replication journal.
-Once this location is specified, asynchronous replication is turned on and Firebird server starts producing.the journal segments.
+Once this location is specified, asynchronous replication is turned on and Firebird server starts producing the journal segments.

 Minimal configuration looks like this: